GDQuest/learn-gdscript-translations/README.md

 ### Adding translations to PO files

-To contribute translations, open the `i18n/` directory and open the subdirectory corresponding to your target language.
-For example, `i18n/es/` for Spanish.
+To contribute translations, open the subdirectory corresponding to your target language.
+For example, `es/` for Spanish.

+_Note: we hired a professional translator to translate the app to Spanish fully, so we currently don't need contributions in Spanish._

 There, you'll find PO translation files.
 To edit those, you'll need a dedicated program.